emmanuelist/MetaFlux/README.md

 # MetaFlux Finance

-MetaFlux Finance is a comprehensive blockchain-based expense management and financial tracking system built on the Pharos blockchain.
+MetaFlux is a comprehensive blockchain-based expense management and financial tracking system built on the Pharos blockchain.
 It provides robust tools for expense tracking, budget management, delegation controls, and rewards.

 ## Overview